Geometry of hyperfields: Geometry of hyperfields in a view of Berkovich theory

 \subsection{Analytification is representable}

-We generalize and prove the remark that Baker and Bowler made (for the affine case) in \cite[Example 5.4]{baker2016matroids}; Berkovich analytification functor is representable by the tropical hyperfield $\mathbb{T}$ in a suitable way.
+We generalize and prove the remark that Baker and Bowler made (for the affine case) in \cite[Example 5.4]{baker2016matroids}; Berkovich analytification functor is isomorphic to the functor $\Hom(\Spec \mathbb{T},-)$.
 In what follows, we always assume that $k$ is a complete non-Archimedean valued field and let $\mathbb{T}$ be the tropical hyperfield.
 As we mentioned earlier, we will use the additive notation and all valuations will be assumed to be complete and non-Archimedean unless otherwise stated.
-We also use the terms \emph{multiplicative seminorm} and \emph{semivaluation} interchangeably.\\
+We also use the terms \emph{multiplicative seminorm} and \emph{semivaluation} interchangeably.

 Let's first see the affine case.
 For a normed algebra $(\mathcal{A},|-|_\mathcal{A})$ over a field $k$ with a valuation $\nu$, we define the following notation:

 \begin{pro} Let $(k,\nu)$ be a valued field, $\mathcal{A}$ be a normed algebra over $k$, and $\hat{\mathcal{A}}$ be the completion of $\mathcal{A}$.
 Then we have the following bijection of sets: